 If there are any issues regarding your funding extension you will be contacted separately by the PG Scholarships team or your department.

 Students must inform their academic supervisor and/or department of any period of absence.
 This is in addition to completing the Sick Pay Form.
 Your department may arrange a meeting when you return, to ensure that you are fit for study or to see if you require any advice from Wellbeing Support Services.

 Medical evidence that covers the period of absence must be included with the request, unless where an absence specifically relates to a disability that is disclosed to the University.
 Additional medical certification is not required to be provided where absences specifically relates to a disclosed disability.

 Students can self certify for the first 7 days of an absence provided that medical evidence is submitted from day 8 onwards.
 If required, please enter the start date of self-certification in the form below in "First date of absence".

-A Resumption of Studies request must be submitted to Student Records Online before your return, in line with University of Warwick regulation 36.1.5.
+If you submit a temporary withdrawal request as your absence is greater than 29 days, a Resumption of Studies request must be submitted via Student Records Online before you will be permitted to re-enrol and resume your studies, in line with University of Warwick regulation 36.1.5.

 c) confirmation that the proposed return to study date is satisfactory.
 You should attach this medical note/letter to your resumption request using Student Records Requests.